waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Observation: Encountered Lv7 Kakuna (Turn 3218) and Lv7 Pidgey (Turn 3239) while SPROUT (Lv7) was leading and Repel was active.
 Repel failed in both instances.
     *   Previous assumption: Repel worked if lead level was equal to or greater.
 This seems incorrect for this ROM hack.

-# Agent Performance Notes (Turn 3248)
+# Agent Performance Notes
-*   `exploration_planner` agent: Confirmed it cannot generate a path to a specific, known, *seen* tile.
+*   `exploration_planner` agent (Turn 3248): Confirmed it cannot generate a path to a specific, known, *seen* tile.
 Its purpose is strictly for 'Reachable Unseen Tiles'.
+Continued consideration for use when no unseen tiles exist is a misapplication of its purpose.

 # Viridian Forest Navigation Update (Turn 3320)
 *   Current Position: (14,17), facing Down.
 Pikachu at (14,16).